Banknotes of Zimbabwe: 2003 bearer cheque series

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

-Banknotes of the second dollar (ZWN)
+Banknotes of the second dollar (2006–2008)

 The Zimbabwean dollar was first redenominated on 1 August 2006 under a currency reform campaign codenamed Operation Sunrise and involving the motto Zero to Hero.
 New-style bearer cheques of the second dollar (ISO 4217:ZWN) was introduced and replaced those of the first dollar (ZWD) at the ratio of 1 000 to 1.

 The change over process was given at short notice and was also rapid because all issues prior to the August 2006 series were to be demonetised and rendered worthless on 21 August 2006.
 Poor communications meant that many civilians of Zimbabwe were unable to convert old bearer cheques to new ones before the deadline.

 2006, 2007 and 2008 Bearer cheque series

 The 2006 bearer cheque series was put into circulation on 1 August 2006 and initially consisted of 14 denominations, ranging from 1¢ to ±100000.
 The cheques were signed by Dr. Gideon Gono and were set to expire on 31 July 2007, except for the ±100 and ±500 cheques, which were initially due to expire on 31 December 2007, but later extended to 31 July 2008.
 The ±5 denomination was also issued, despite not being widely publicised in the changeover campaign.

 Two variations that were issued for the ±10000 and ±100000 denominations are recognised in the Standard Catalog of World Paper Money: the difference between them was the use of digit grouping.
 Cheques with the denomination expressed as '10000' or '100000' bear serial numbers with the (scarce) prefix AA, while notes with prefixes AB onwards is expressed as '10000' or '100000'.